Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 Download the instructions manual here.

-• I get an error message when entering my referees.
+- I get an error message when entering my referees.
 What should I do?

 Type the addresses manually.
 Do not copy and paste the e-mail address from a website, as it may include invisible 4 byte unicode characters.
-Please clear the column and re-type the email address using the keyboard.
+Make sure there is no space in front or end of the email address.
+If you notice a mistake, clear the column and re-type the email address using the keyboard.

-• Can I exchange one referee for another one?
+- Can I exchange one referee for another one?

 You may replace one referee with another.
 Please send all the required information regarding the referee you would like to add (name, institution, country, e-mail address).
-Indicate clearly which referee we should replace.
+Indicate clearly

-1. which referee should be replaced, and
+- which referee should be replaced, and

-2. the title, name, e-mail address, country and institution of the new referee.
+- the title, name, e-mail address, country and institution of the new referee.

 Note: the deadline to exchange or update a referee is the same as for submitting your application.
 No changes will be made thereafter to allow the referee time to respond.

-• How many reference letters are required for my application?
+- How many reference letters are required for my application?

 Your application needs to be supported by a minimum of three reference letters submitted by a deadline specified in the application portal.
 Be mindful of the time zone your referee is in!
 Download the instructions manual here.

-Two of the recommendations need to be from an academic environment, one can be from a work environment.
+Two of the recommendations need to be from an academic/research environment, one can be from a work environment.
 We can only consider recommendations that are submitted via the online recommendation form and not via email.

 Campus & Community

-• Is on-campus housing guaranteed?
+- Is on-campus housing guaranteed?

 ISTA strives to guarantee on-campus housing for the duration of your internship and/or for the first year of study as a PhD student, however this is not always possible due to demand.
 Certain groups, f.ex. those relocating from further afield, may be given priority.